Why Businesses Fail to Deliver On Time In Full for Customers

-In my forthcoming book, On Time In Full: Achieving Perfect Delivery with Lean Thinking in Purchasing, Supply Chain and Production Planning, I explore the reasons why manufacturing and distribution businesses fail to deliver on time.
-In the next series of monthly blogs, I am going to talk about the reasons why so many distribution businesses suffer from poor on-time-in-full delivery performance and excessive inventory.
+In my book, On Time In Full: Achieving Perfect Delivery with Lean Thinking in Purchasing, Supply Chain and Production Planning, I explore the reasons why manufacturing and distribution businesses fail to deliver on time.
+Today I am going to talk about the reasons why so many distribution businesses suffer from poor on-time-in-full delivery performance and excessive inventory.

 For someone who spent most of his career in manufacturing, distribution seems a simple business.
 You purchase things, you stock them and you sell them.
 However, having worked with dozens of distribution businesses, both large and small, over the past decade, I have discovered that it is not as simple as it may seem!